Honey Mustard Chicken Pasta Salad

 Step 6: Drizzle with Dressing and toss to combine.

-All of the pasta salad ingredients being added to a large wooden serving bowl, and dressing being poured overtop and tossed.
+Pasta salad ingredients being added to a large mixing bowl and honey mustard dressing being poured overtop.

 Make-Ahead and Storage Tips: